Soy Milk Nutrition Facts: Cup, 250ml, and 500ml

 | 500ml bottle | 165 kcal | 14.0g | 8.0g | 6.0g | 8.0g |

-Check the label for sweetened vs unsweetened and fortified vs unfortified versions.
-Sugar, calcium, vitamin D, and B12 can differ more by brand than by the generic food name.
+Check sweetened vs unsweetened and fortified vs unfortified labels.
+Sugar, calcium, vitamin D, B12, sodium, and serving size can differ more by brand than by the generic food name.

 Serving Size Calculator